kefuzhu/University-of-Rochester/DSC440/Homework/HW1/Report_KefuZhu.md

 If we look closely to the target variable, `area`, we can notice that the maximum value is way larger than the 75-percentile.
 It may indicate possible extreme value/outlier.

-Largest top 10 values for the `area` variable: `[105.66, 154.88, 174.63, 185.76, 196.48, 200.94, 212.88, 278.53, 746.28, 1090.84]`
+In fact, the largest top 10 values for the `area` variable are `[105.66, 154.88, 174.63, 185.76, 196.48, 200.94, 212.88, 278.53, 746.28, 1090.84]`

-After a closer look, we do see two records with extremely large values compared to others, `746.28` and `1090.84`.
+Upon a closer look, we do see two records with extremely large values compared to others, `746.28` and `1090.84`.
 Hence, we exclude those two records in the following explorative data analysis.
 These records should be treated separately in any future potential modeling process.

-#### Correlation Heat Map
+#### 2. Correlation Heat Map

 <center>
 <img src='graphs/corr_heatmap.png'>